dujanhung/evtsbx-api-doc/lua/es_Audio.md

 play waveform audio files directly in **Evertech Sandbox**

-> [!TIP]
-> if the file's source don't have `WAV` output, use file converter apps to convert them to `WAV` file.

-> [!TIP]
-> to play multiple audio files at a same time, you should create more blocks whose scripts are pointing to different audio files.

 > [!WARNING]
 > don't make the audio length too short. otherwise, lag would occur upon playing it.